Touchpoint's Core Values

 Core Value #2: Strive for progress, not perfection

-We live in a world where new things are being developed all the time, at an exponential rate.
+We live in a world where new things are being developed all the time at an exponential rate.

 At Touchpoint, we know we won’t always be the smartest people in the room.
 But what that allows us to do is learn!
 We can be inspired and motivated by new innovations to push ourselves to grow.

 That's why we want to find strategies to help us focus.
-A lot of the time it's a simple strategy like silencing notifications until you complete your task.
+A lot of the time, it's a simple strategy like silencing notifications until you complete your task.

-Design systems to make complicated tasks simple quickly.
+Design systems to make complicated tasks simple and quickly.
 This will allow for more time to develop new ideas and strategies.

-And finally focus on what's most worthwhile and do what you can to get there ASAP.
+And finally, focus on what's most worthwhile and do what you can to get there ASAP.

 Core Value #4: Champion a trailblazer mindset

-To move forward in anything we need to take risks, and expect a challenge when we do!
+To move forward in anything, we need to take risks and expect a challenge when we do!
 Nothing is handed to us.

 That being said, challenges don't need to be faced alone.
 We have a great team that is always ready to help out.